Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Further Discussion

-Additional devices can be added by changing the deviceID = 1 statement in the software and the related Home Assistant and ThingSpeak software and credentials.
+Additional devices can be added by incrementing the deviceID = 1 statement in the software and the related Home Assistant and ThingSpeak software and credentials.

 ## Results